How to Relax, Soothe Sore Feet

 But a few minutes of pampering your feet will deliver countless hours of standing, walking and dancing pleasure.
 So, tantalise your toes with peppermint and swathe your soles in strawberries.
 It’s easy to be your feet’s best friend.

 Margi Miles, who has worked for 20 years as a licensed massage therapist, reflexologist and pedicurist, points out that happy feet are not only pleasant to live with — but a necessary component of good health.
-Noting that every point in the body can be accessed through one of the more than 1,700 nerve endings in the foot, Ms Miles, says, “Most people just don’t understand the connection of the feet to rest of the body.”
+Ms Miles says, “Most people just don’t understand the connection of the feet to rest of the body.”

-Although you could heel-and-toe it to a foot treatment centre, there are plenty of things you can do right at home.
-Here are some of her favourite tips:
+Although you could heel-and-toe it to a foot treatment centre, there are plenty of things people commonly do right at home.
+Here are some of her favourite ideas:

 Soak Your Feet

-For those tired, aching feet, Ms Miles suggests a soothing soak with essential oils.
-You will perk up your senses — and the circulation in your feet — by adding rosemary, peppermint, lemon, wintergreen or eucalyptus oils to hot-as-you-can-stand-it water for a five-minute foot soak.
+For tired, aching feet, Ms Miles describes a soothing soak with essential oils.
+People often add rosemary, peppermint, lemon, wintergreen or eucalyptus oils to warm water for a brief foot soak as a way to refresh the senses.

 Foot Massage

-Post-soak, massage your feet with rosemary olive oil or with antioxidant-rich grapeseed oil infused with grated fresh ginger.
-Then pop on clean, white cotton socks and call it a day.
+After soaking, some people massage their feet with rosemary olive oil or with grapeseed oil infused with grated fresh ginger, then put on clean cotton socks and rest.

 Ms Miles offers one word of caution: “No mineral oil!
 The molecules are so huge… they actually block the pores and dehydrate the skin because water can’t be absorbed.”